apache/incubator-gluten/README.md

 ## Community

-Currently we communite with all developers and users in a wechat group(Chinese only), Spark channel in Velox Slack group.
+Currently we communicate with all developers and users in a wechat group(Chinese only), Spark channel in Velox Slack group.
 Contact us if you would like to join in.

 ## Bug Reports